-My lifestyle, before the UFE, was…I didn’t really have a lot of symptoms.
-What I did notice in my early thirties, when I started having cramps once a month, each month each year, the cramps got worse and worse and worse.
-I got to the point that I was taking ibuprofen for the pain, and finally I started taking prescription ibuprofen for the pain, it was just unbearable.
+My lifestyle before the UFE procedure was…I didn’t really have a lot of symptoms.
+What I did notice in my early thirties, when I started having cramps once a month, was that each month of each year, the cramps got worse and worse.
+I got to the point where I was taking ibuprofen for the pain, and finally I started taking prescription ibuprofen for the pain.
+It was just unbearable.

-By the time I got into my forties, they had invented Aleve.
-I started taking Aleve and that seemed to help, but I was taking like six Aleve a day for two days in a row, when the pain, the menstrual cramp pains were so bad.
+By the time I got into my forties, they’d invented Aleve®.
+I started taking Aleve, and that seemed to help, but I was taking like six Aleve a day for two days in a row when the menstrual cramp pains were so bad.

-I think the first time I understood that I had fibroids was when I was out on a concert tour with a musical artist.
-I was in my bunk and I happened to feel a lump in my stomach.
-I was a little alarmed, I wasn’t that concerned about it.
-I thought, well, when I get back home, which was probably going to be a couple months, I was going to have to go to the doctor and find out what that was, because it was on the right side, but it wasn’t on the left side, so I knew it didn’t belong there.
+I think the first time I understood I had fibroids was when I was out on a concert tour with a musical artist.
+I was in my bunk, and I happened to feel a lump in my stomach.
+I was a little alarmed, but I wasn’t that concerned about it.
+I thought, well, when I get back home, which was probably going to be in a couple months, I was going to have to go to the doctor and find out what it was.
+It was on the right side, but it wasn’t on the left side, so I knew it didn’t belong there.

-The way I felt when I had fibroids was I just noticed that my stomach was getting larger.
-Pretty soon I finally had that four month pregnancy look which I didn’t find very flattering at all.
+I noticed that my stomach was getting larger.
+Pretty soon I finally had that four-month pregnancy look, which I didn’t find very flattering at all.
 I noticed they were getting larger and larger, so I thought, okay, I’ve got to do something.

-I did notice that I started to get lower back pain which I had attributed to the fibroids and I did have heavy, heavy, heavy bleeding.
-I had no other forms of treatment before the UFE.
-I had no Lupron, I had nothing.
+I did notice that I started to get lower back pain, which I’d attributed to the fibroids, and I did have heavy bleeding.
+I had no other forms of treatment before UFE.
+I had no Lupron.
+I had nothing.

 Once I found out about the UFE procedure, it was very easy.
-The options that were given to me at the time I found out that I had fibroids was a hysterectomy or have them cut out.
-I was advised by my doctor that if I had them cut out, that they would just grow back again.
+The options given to me at the time I found out I had fibroids were a hysterectomy or to have them cut out.
+I was advised by my doctor that if I had them cut out, they would just grow back again.

-When I found out about the UFE procedure, I wanted to find out more about it.
-I said this was something that sounded like that was an alternative for me.
+When I found out about the UFE procedure, I wanted to find out more.
+I said this was something that sounded like it was an alternative for me.

-The decision for me, between a hysterectomy or a myomectomy…a hysterectomy was just out of the question.
+The decision for me, between a hysterectomy or a myomectomy was that a hysterectomy was just out of the question.
 That was not an option for me.
-The myomectomy was probably what I had settled for.
-It wasn’t what I wanted.
-I had decided that that’s was what I would have when it came to that time.
-But, then when the UFE commercial came on the radio, and I went to the website, it opened up a whole new world, another treatment option that was available to me.
+The myomectomy was probably what I would’ve settled for.
+But it wasn’t what I wanted.
+Then when the UFE commercial came on the radio, and I went to the website, it opened up a whole new world—another treatment option that was available to me.